ClarkLabUCB/magniFIND-seq/examples/k562r_single_bead/README.md

 ## Distribution scope

-The included reads are derived from a K562 cell-line experiment and contain no sample metadata beyond the generic K562-r condition and single-bead material type.
-The complete source FASTQs and original instrument identifiers are not included.
+The included reads are derived from a K562 cell-line experiment.
 Public release of derived study reads should remain consistent with the manuscript's final data-sharing plan.
 The repository's MIT license covers the software; the authors should confirm the intended reuse terms for these study-derived FASTQ subsets before the public release.